University of Washington

 There have been a total of 5 releases totaling 1,373,848 steelhead in Water Year 2026.
 JPE for the hatchery releases as of today is 591,419 based on estimated survivals using forecasted water year types (see details in table below).
 The annual loss threshold, equal to 1% of the JPE, is currently 5,914, but is subject to change with additional steelhead releases.

 Table 3: Summary of steelhead hatchery releases in Water Year 2026.
-JPE calculated using hatchery-specific survival estimates to Delta entry from release location
+JPE calculated using hatchery-specific survival estimates to Delta entry from release location.

 Hatchery